Qiskit/qiskit-ibm-runtime/docs/cloud/quickstart-org.rst

 Plan Qiskit Runtime for an organization
 =======================================

 In an organization where individuals might work on several projects, Qiskit Runtime governance can seem complex.
 However, access management can be used to easily enable user collaboration and to restrict visibility of users and projects when necessary.
-Managing access becomes more relevant with Qiskit Runtime resources that are not free: that is, Qiskit Runtime service instances that use the Standard plan (which organizations are charged for).
+Managing access becomes more relevant with Qiskit Runtime resources that are not free: that is, Qiskit Runtime service instances that use the Standard plan (which incur a cost).

 Overview
 --------